a

 Been there recently?

 Forming the northernmost tip of Karnataka, Bidar is the land that shot to fame when the Bahmani rulers shifted their capital from Gulbarga (Kalaburagi) to here during the 15th century.
-The forts, tombs, and palaces showcase the rich Indo-Islamic architectural style.
-The Baird Shahis, who ascended the throne after the Bahmanis, added their own structures to the city’s landscape.
-This city, where the sun rises early, was also the place visited by Sikh Guru Nanak, and the beautiful Gurudwara stands as a testimony.
-Drive out of the city into the rural backyards, and the beautiful temples dating back to the pre-12th century, built by the Kalyani Chalukya kings, welcome you to a wonderful world of art and innovation.
-If the Islamic structures tire you out, then head straight to Narasimha Zarani, the unique cave temple, and the Papnash Shiva Temple, located in a forested shallow cave.
+The forts, tombs and palaces showcase the rich Indo-Islamic architectural style.
+The Barid Shahis, who ascended the throne after the Bahmanis, added their own structures to the city’s landscape.
+This city, where the sun rises early, is also the place visited by Sikh Guru Nanak, and the beautiful Gurudwara stands as a testimony.
+Drive out of the city into the rural backyards and the beautiful temples dating back to the pre-12th century, built by the Kalyana Chalukya kings, welcome you to a wonderful world of art and innovation.
+If the Islamic structures tire you out, then head straight to Narasimha Zarani, the unique cave temple, and the Papanasha Shiva temple located in a forested shallow valley.
 Bidar is approximately 680 kilometres away from Bengaluru and approximately 140 kilometres away from Hyderabad.
 It is well connected by rail route, as many trains halt here.
 Bidar has an airport with limited service.
 Kalaburagi, 125 kilometres away and Hyderabad, are the other two nearest airports.

 Nearby Places to See